"The amphibian chorus in the rain forest on El Yunque

 A vestigial tail can be noticed pressed against the flank of this individual.
 It will disappear in a few hours.

-A male Puerto Rican treehole frog, Eleutherodactylus hedriki, peeks from its lair in (where else) a hole in a tree.
+A male Puerto Rican treehole frog, Eleutherodactylus hedriki, peeks from its lair in a hollow in a tree.

 A few moments later, after it retreated, disturbed by the light of the flash, a neonate emerged from the hole.